Minthare/Horiseon-Website-Challenge/README.md

 The closing img tag was removed

-## Changes Made In HTML file
+## Changes Made In CSS file

-Consolidated CSS tags
+Consolidated CSS selectors

 ## The Output
 With the research, application of concepts, and specific changes made to the files, we were able to ensure an accesible, efficient, and easy to read project.